Tekla Structures on-premises licensing

-The information on this page is not valid for online subscriptions.
+The information on this page is not valid for online licenses.

-On-premises licenses are an alternative to the default Tekla Structures online subscription.
-Whether you use an on-premises license or an online subscription is determined when you purchase a license, so you cannot change between the two distribution methods yourself.
+On-premises licenses are an alternative to the default online licensing method.
+Whether the license is on-premises or online is determined when you purchase a license, so you cannot switch your licenses between the two distribution methods yourself.
 You activate on-premises licenses on a license server that you install on your own computer hardware.
 Tekla Structures installations for one or more users connect to the license server to reserve a license.

 On-premises licensing technology